Skip to main content

 2. Mutual Verification: Each side verifies the other’s attestation before proceeding

-3. Key Exchange: Only after successful attestation do they exchange WireGuard public keys
+3. Key Exchange: Only after successful attestation do they exchange tunnel keys

-4. Tunnel Creation: WireGuard establishes the encrypted tunnel using ChaCha20-Poly1305
+4. Tunnel Creation: An encrypted tunnel is established using ChaCha20-Poly1305

 5. Continuous Encryption: All traffic flows through this attested tunnel, invisible to the host